 Is it OK to Use a Regular Nail Gun for Roofing?
 What Gauge Nail Should I Use?

-Unfortunately, using regular nail guns for roof repairs and construction won’t work well.
+Look, a regular nail gun just won’t cut it for roofing tasks.
+I’ve tried it, and let’s just say the results were less than stellar.
 These tools are not durable and versatile enough to drive fasteners into rigid surfaces like concrete.

 For better results, you must utilize a roofing nail gun.
 These tools include longer fasteners to get the job faster.
 Typically, these options have adjustable nail depth settings to suit different surfaces.